bradleyeckert/chad/doc/isa.md

 If not, `or` is a cheap definition: `: or  invert swap invert and invert ;`.
 Thanks to Chuck Moore for discovering this in his MISC work and for disabusing me of smudge bits.

+**\_MEMRD_**

+The original J1 read from data memory all the time.
+Let's add a read strobe.
+It's decoded from three `insn` bits, so it's plenty fast.
+Simulation is set up to model a synchronous-read memory.

 ### Memory Spaces